jrengdahl/bmomp/README.md

 As I study each example I implement the support for it in libgomp.cpp and create a test (omp\<n\>.cpp).

 And no, I don't know what I'm doing.
-Like I said, I'm learning OpenMP from the tutorial as I develop the implementaion.
+Like I said, I'm learning OpenMP from the tutorial as I develop the implementation.
 This actually seems like a good way to learn it thoroughly.